 - Rest briefly (optional).

-- If using an optional add-in like wheatgerm or flour for consistency/handling, knead it into the mixture to combine to the desired consistency for shaping.
+- If using an optional add-in for consistency/handling, knead it into the mixture to create your desired consistency for shaping.

 - Roll into small mini meatballs and place on a lightly greased baking dish or lined baking pan.